dmitrypolo/py4jdbc/README.rst

 It's similar to `JayDeBeAPI <https://github.com/baztian/jaydebeapi>`_, but uses a much more efficient JVM backend process implemented with Py4j instead of JPype.

-NOTE: To save the internet some annoyance, please note this project only works on Unixy platforms and is currently only compatible with python 3.
+NOTE: To save the internet some annoyance, please note this project only works on *nix platforms and is currently only compatible with Python 3.5 and up.

 Install with pip
 ++++++++++++++++